 If you’ve been dreaming of buying all those kitchen appliances but haven’t yet, try the Imarflex Turbo Cooker.
 Imagine all the savings you can get. 🤑 See my initial Multi Cooker Review here.
-Or you can check other multi cooker reviews to see which one you like.
-Or do the whole nine yards of instant pot or multi cooker like what I did.
-I chose this one because price wins! 👌
+Or you can check other multi-cooker reviews to see which one you like.
+Or do the whole nine yards of instant pot or multi-cooker like what I did.
+I chose this one because the price wins! 👌

-I just got it and I love it so much.
-I’ll be attempting to build a bit of a collection on Turbo Cooker chicken recipes and other Turbo Cooker recipes so this is a start for Instant Pot Filipino Recipes!
+I just got it, and I love it so much.
+I’ll be attempting to build a bit of a collection of Turbo Cooker chicken recipes and other Turbo Cooker recipes so this is a start for Instant Pot Filipino Recipes!

 (PS, is it really instant?
 You’d notice that I am sauteing on this recipe and doing things you’d normally do in regular cooking.
 So no, it’s not really instant in that sense.
 It’s instant as compared to cooking for hours and hours tho.

 I’ve been missing going out to my favorite Chinese restaurants because we can’t go out at will due to the pandemic.
-And because I was also very busy with teaching my kid at home, I decided to make this Claypot Chicken Rice at home.
-It’s a one pot dish.
+And because I was also very busy teaching my kid at home, I decided to make this Claypot Chicken Rice at home.
+It’s a one-pot dish.
 You can saute on the Turbo Cooker then add the rice later.
-There’s no saute function on the Imarflex and I’m testing on using the other functions in order to satisfy the need.
+There’s no saute function on the Imarflex, and I’m testing on using the other functions in order to satisfy the need.
 (I used the Stew function on this one.)